Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Solutions to the Problem Statements

 \subsection{Quantum algorithm for the CVA problem in the Black-Scholes-Merton setting}

 We may consider the discussion of the CVA problem under settings of additional constraints up to the second order moments.

 In most cases, some information is known about the distribution of future asset prices.
-We introduce the theory of asset pricing relevant to the CVA constraints.
+We introduce the theory of asset pricing relevant to the CVA pricing.
 Financial derivatives have payoff functions that are dependent on the trajectory of the underlying assets.
-There is significant literature \cite{hull2015options} behind modelling these asset price dynamics, the most important of which is known as the famous Black-Scholes-Merton (BSM) \cite{Black1973} \cite{Merton1973} model, which derives the price of an option on an asset modelled as a geometric Brownian motion.
-In particular, the dynamics of a stock price $S_t$ is captured by the SDE \cite{Shreve2004} \be dS_t = \alpha S_t dt + \sigma S_t dW_t, \ee where $dW_t$ is the Brownian increment, $\alpha$ is the drift, and $\sigma$ is the volatility of the asset price.
+There is significant literature \cite{hull2015options} behind modelling these asset price dynamics, the most influential of which is the work of Black, Scholes and Merton (BSM) \cite{Black1973,Merton1973}.
+The BSM model derives the price of an option on an asset modelled as a geometric Brownian motion.
+In particular, the dynamics of a stock price $S_t$ is captured by the SDE \cite{Shreve2004}

+where $\dd W_t$ is the Brownian increment, $\alpha$ is the drift, and $\sigma$ is the volatility of the asset price.
 The Brownian motion $W_t$ is defined under some probability measure $\mathbb P$.
-Using Ito's Lemma, it can be shown that the SDE can be solved: \be S_t = S_{0}\exp\left\{\sigma W_t + \left(\alpha - \frac{\sigma ^2}{2}\right)t\right\}. \ee We introduced in the Financial Preliminary the concept of discounting, which is used to determine the present value of future asset valuations.
+Using Ito's Lemma, it can be shown that the SDE can be solved:

+We introduced in the \cref{subsec:financial_preliminaries} the concept of discounting, which is used to determine the present value of future asset valuations.
 Consider the money market/bank account $B_t$.
+Assume that the interest rates are constant.
 For some interest rate $r \in (0, 1)$, investing in the money market account has value $B_t = B_0 \exp\{rt\}$ at time $t$.
 Assume $B_0 = 1$.
-A principal assumption of Asset Pricing Theory is the principle of no arbitrage, or the concept of no `free lunch'.
-The breakthrough of the Fundamental Theory of Asset Pricing says that the principle of no-arbitrage is equivalent to the existence of risk-neutral probabilities; discounted asset prices are martingales under the risk-neutral measure $\mathbb Q$.
-In particular, as the model economy is adapted to the filtration $\mathcal F_t$, \be \frac{S_t}{B_t} = \mathbb E_\mathbb Q{\left[\frac{S_T}{B_T} | \mathcal F_t\right]}, \ee and the asset price dynamics under the risk-neutral measure can be written as \be dS_t = r S_t dt + \sigma S_t d\tilde{W_t}. \ee
+The First Fundamental Theorem of Asset Pricing states that the principle of no-arbitrage is equivalent to the existence of a risk-neutral measure; discounted asset prices are martingales under the risk-neutral measure $\mathbb Q$.
+In particular, as the model economy is adapted to the filtration $\mathcal F_t$, we have